A Local’s Two Week Spain Itinerary

 For dinner and drinks tonight, tapas crawl your way through the streets of gritty Malasaña, another barrio that’s filled with some of the coolest bars and restaurants you can find in Madrid.

-Day 3: Day trip from Madrid - Toledo, Segovia, or El Escorial
+Day 3: Day trip to Toledo, Segovia, or El Escorial

 There are a lot of worth things to see within an easy distance of Madrid, so on your third day, it’s time to leave the city in the rearview mirror.
 Here are three fantastic day trip options: